-In the original model, it was possible to observe that the test of "chi-square" is significant, indicating there is a significant difference between the observed matrix and the estimated matrix.
-The absolute measurements of adjustment that determine the degree in which the model can predict the observed covariance matrix, presented some problems due to the measures of NFI, IFI, TLI and CFI were below the desirable level (0.9), as was the relation of the Chi-square/degrees of freedom -below 5 (Hair et al. 2005;Tanaka, 1993).
-In relation to the levels of reliability, the dimensions presented satisfactory indexes.
 From the situation exposed above, the choice was made to make adaptations in the model.
-Taking literature that studies structural equations for a base, the suggestions available on AMOS TM to adjust the model.
+Taking literature that studies structural equations for a base, the suggestions available on AMOSTM to adjust the model.
 This initiative was justified by giving a better understanding as well as better explanation of the phenomena being studied.
 It is worth pointing out that, the relation was only accepted if there was some logical/theoretical argument for them.
 The relationship made was the following: brand awareness/association and psychological attachment.
 The analysis showed a strong relation between the two constructs (0.77), which makes possible the understanding that the greater the brand awareness/association, the stronger will be the psychological attachment of the soccer fan and vice versa.

-It can be noted in Table ??2, that satisfactory indexes were attained for CFI, IFI, TLI e NFI (greater than 0.9), as well as the relation of "Chi-square/Degrees of freedom" (less than 5) (Arbuckle, 2008;Marôco, 2010).
+It can be noted in Table 02, that satisfactory indexes were attained for CFI, IFI, TLI e NFI (greater than 0.9), as well as the relation of "Chi-square/Degrees of freedom" (less than 5) (Arbuckle, 2008; Marôco, 2010).
 Such evidence justifies carrying out the adjustments that were made.
 Once the tests of the hypothesis were made and the indexes of the adjustment of the model were registered, we proceeded to the next stage of work, with the objective of reflecting upon the results found.

-13 d) Discussion and analysis of the final integrated model

-After the validation of each individual construct which was done by the confirmatory factorial analysis, analyze the theoretical structure of the hypothesis -that is, the relation between the constructors and the variables displayed in the measurement model.
+d) Discussion and analysis of the final integrated model After the validation of each individual construct which was done by the confirmatory factorial analysis, the evaluation of the integrated model was undertaken, observing both the measurement model and the structural model.
+The objective of this phase was to analyze the theoretical structure of the hypothesis - that is, the relation between the constructors and the variables displayed in the measurement model.
 After these phases, the design of the final model was shown in Figure 02.

 The hypothesis H1a of this study predicted a direct and positive relation between the psychological attachment and the emotional attachment of a soccer club fan.
-As was presented in Table ??2, the confirmation of this hypothesis was obtained, having a value of 0.72.
+As was presented in Table 02, the confirmation of this hypothesis was obtained, having a value of 0.72.
 This means that when one is dealing with the purchase intention of products associated with a football club, psychological attachment has a direct effect on the person's emotional attachment.
 This fact creates a potential of a strong emotional attachment with the brand, typically characterized by the high level of emotional attachment and engagement on part of the consumer, as shown in Abosag et al. (2012).